bluesky/bluesky/doc/source/plans.rst

 .. currentmodule:: bluesky.plan_stubs

 These are the aforementioned "ingredients" for remixing, the pieces from which the pre-assembled plans above were made.
-The next section provides many examples.
+See :ref:`tutorial_custom_plans` in the tutorial for a practical introduction to these components.

 Plans for interacting with hardware: